ojrlopez27/nl-service-composition/README.md

 # <OPTIONAL_NAME> Natural-Language-based Service Composition

-This project is composed of two sub-projects (a client and a server):
+This project is composed of three sub-projects (a client and two servers):
 1. sent2vec (server): this sub-project uses sentence embeddings based on an unsupervised version of Facebook FastText, and an extension of word2vec (CBOW) to sentences.
 It is written in C++ code and provides some Python wrappers (though, we are not using them now)
 2. composition (client): this is a Java sub-project (further portable to Android) that defines:
     - Annotated abstract services (APIS)